 Work Placements in STEM & Business

-The Student Work-Integrated Learning Program (SWILP), now known as Student Work Placement Program (SWPP), helps postsecondary students in science, technology, engineering, math (STEM) and business programs get work experience they need to prepare for jobs in these high-demand fields.
+The Student Work Placement Program (SWPP) helps postsecondary students in science, technology, engineering, math (STEM) and business programs get work experience they need to prepare for jobs in these high-demand fields.
 Employers are encouraged to partner with local postsecondary institutions to provide work placements for these students.

 Employers can receive wage subsidies of up to 50 percent of the wage cost for the placement (up to a maximum of $5,000 per placement) and up to 70 percent (up to a maximum of $7,000 per placement) for under-represented students, including first-year students, women in STEM, Indigenous students, persons with disabilities, and newcomers.

 If you have questions, please contact us: